SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 6. What's in it for me?

 *"I don’t want to read all these, I only have a question!"*
 OK!
-First think about the minimal required information you can provide to your contributors without overwhelming them.
+First think about the minimal required information that you can provide to your contributors without overwhelming them.

 > ## Challenge: Part I - Creating a Minimal Contributor’s Guideline
 > #### Time: 10 minutes